-Original and unpublished articles.
-Articles submitted to BJR must be original and unpublished, may be written by doctorates or doctoral students on the Theory of Journalism, Research in Journalism, and Criticism of Journalism, and must prioritize research results.
-Master’s degree holders and undergraduate and Master’s students may submit articles that have been co-authored by PhD researchers or doctoral students.
+Original articles.
+Articles submitted to BJR must be original, on the Theory of Journalism, Research in Journalism, and Criticism of Journalism, and must prioritize research results.

 Dossiers and constant flow.
 BJR accepts a constant flow of articles, preferably those that present research results.
 In addition, the journal publishes special dossiers on specific topics in journalism, the submission schedule of which is detailed in a Call for Papers.